What is Cybersecurity?

 - Information Security Analyst: U.S. News & World Report ranks this position #4 among Best Technology Jobs and #40 overall, with a median salary of $97,590.

-- Because of their broad range of duties related to preventing, tracking, and reacting to data breaches and cyberattacks, information security analysts are referred to as “the gatekeepers or security guards of information systems.”
+- Because of their broad range of duties related to preventing, tracking, and reacting to data breaches and cyberattacks, information security analysts are called “the gatekeepers or security guards of information systems.”

 - Owing to the United States Bureau of Labor Statistics, the median pay for this position is $98,150, and the job market for this position is rising at a rate of 31.3 percent, which is much quicker than the average for all occupations.